mohamadimed/RAST/README.md

 RAST is a practical and effective Radio duty-cycled, Active-Scan based network formation process for TSCH networks.
 It leans on active-scan procedures combined with radio duty cycling mechanisms to shorten joining delays and reduce energy consumption.

-This implementation is presented in depth and evaluated in our paper: xxxxxx.
+This implementation is presented in depth and evaluated in our paper: (upcoming).

 <h1> Features </h1>